Frontend testing standards and style guidelines

 There are many factories that already exists, so make sure to look at other existing files to see if what you need is available.

-You can navigate to a page by using the visit method and passing the path as an argument.
+You can go to a page by using the visit method and passing the path as an argument.
 Rails automatically generates helper paths, so make sure to use these instead of a hardcoded string.
 They are generated using the route model, so if we want to go to a pipeline, we’d use:

 visit project_pipeline_path(project, pipeline)